 While the game only consists of a handful of small areas, each area is lovingly crafted with detailed junk piles, thoughtful lighting and textures pretty enough to please my eyes without breaking my laptop.
 The visual ambiance is sufficiently gloomy and mysterious to capture players.

 The sound effects are great.
 The music score sets the mood perfectly.
 No complaints at all in that department.
 Good job team!

 Most players reviewing this game got about 3 hours of gameplay.
 I usually play much slower than my contemporaries, and I managed to squeeze about 4 hours of play.
 My ghettomath prefers less than a dollar per hour.
 And that $7 is the sale price.
 Retail will be around $10.
 I can’t say I would pay that much for this game.
 It’s just too short.
 Very good quality.
 But short.

 This is a quality production.
 It’s a lot like me, really: smart, polished, handsome and slick.
 I found one bug in which I could not open a first-aid kit.
 It worked fine when I quit and reloaded the game.
 Other than that, the game played flawlessly.
 The only reason I might balk at the price tag is the brevity of the game.
 Three or Four hours is very short indeed for $7.
-If you don’t mind spending that, by all means get this game while it’s still on sale.
+If you don’t mind spending that, by all means get the Guest on Steam, while it’s still on sale!
 But if you’re truly a ghetto gamer, maybe not so much.

 You did a really good job on this one.
 My suggestion is to put out some DLC ASAP.
 Your puzzles worked very well, and I know you can’t just crank them out.
 The amount of work you put into The Guest really shows.
 With that said, the top complaint about this game is how short it is.
 If you put out a small expansion for a small price, perhaps one that picks up where this one leaves off, gamers would complete the game feeling satisfied.